-- 25.1 Bidders shall submit their bids through their duly authorized representative using the forms specified in the Bidding Documents in two (2) separate sealed bid envelopes, or two (2) password-protected Bidding Documents in compressed archive folders, in case of electronic bid submission,56 and which shall be submitted simultaneously.
-The first shall contain the technical component of the bid, including the eligibility requirements under Section 23.1 of this IRR for the procurement of Goods and Infrastructure Projects, and the second shall contain the financial component of the bid.(a) - 25.2 The first envelope shall contain the following technical information/documents, at the least:
+- 25.1 Bidders shall submit their bids through their duly authorized representative using the forms specified in the Bidding Documents in two (2) separate sealed bid envelopes, or two (2) password-protected Bidding Documents in compressed archive folders, in case of electronic bid submission,64 and which shall be submitted simultaneously.
+The first shall contain the technical component of the bid, including the eligibility requirements under Section 23.1 of this IRR for the procurement of Goods and Infrastructure Projects, and the second shall contain the financial component of the bid.(a) - 25.2 The first envelope shall contain the following technical information/documents, at the least: - a) For the procurement of Goods: - i) PhilGEPS Certificate of Registration and membership in accordance with Section 8.5.2 of this IRR.
+For procurement to be performed overseas, it shall be subject to the Guidelines to be issued by the GPPB.(a) - ii) Statement of all Ongoing Government and Private Contracts; - iii) Statement of SLCC;

-56 As amended by GPPB Resolution No. 09-2020, dated 7 May 2020, published in the Philippine Daily Inquirer on 15 May 2020.
+64 As amended by GPPB Resolution No. 09-2020, dated 7 May 2020, published in the Philippine Daily Inquirer on 15 May 2020.

-a) For the procurement of Goods:

-- i) PhilGEPS Certificate of Registration and membership in accordance with Section 8.5.2 of this IRR.
-For procurement to be performed overseas, it shall be subject to the Guidelines to be issued by the GPPB.(a) - ii) Statement of all Ongoing Government and Private Contracts; - iii) Statement of SLCC; - iv) NFCC Computation or committed Line of Credit; - v) JVA or the Duly Notarized Statement in accordance with Section 23.1(b) of this IRR, if applicable; - vi) Bid security in the prescribed form, amount and validity period; - vii) Technical Specifications, which may include production/delivery schedule, manpower requirements, and/or after-sales service/parts, if applicable; - viii)Omnibus Sworn Statement in accordance with Section 25.3 of this IRR; and - ix) For foreign bidders claiming eligibility by reason of their country's extension of reciprocal rights to Filipinos, a certification from the relevant government office of their country stating that Filipinos are allowed to participate in their government procurement activities for the same item or product.

-b) For the procurement of Infrastructure Projects:

-- i) PhilGEPS Certificate of Registration and membership in accordance with Section 8.5.2 of this IRR.
-For procurement to be performed overseas, it shall be subject to the Guidelines to be issued by the GPPB. (a) - ii) PCAB License and Registration, in case of JV; (a57 - iii) Statement of all Ongoing Government and Private Contracts; - iv) Statement of SLCC; - v) NFCC Computation; - vi) JVA, if applicable; - vii) Bid security in the prescribed form, amount and validity period; - viii) Project Requirements, which shall include the following: - (1) Organizational chart for the contract to be bid;
+- iv) NFCC Computation or committed Line of Credit; - v) JVA or the Duly Notarized Statement in accordance with Section 23.1(b) of this IRR, if applicable; - vi) Bid security in the prescribed form, amount and validity period; - vii) Technical Specifications, which may include production/delivery schedule, manpower requirements, and/or after-sales service/parts, if applicable; - viii)Omnibus Sworn Statement in accordance with Section 25.3 of this IRR; and - ix) For foreign bidders claiming eligibility by reason of their country's extension of reciprocal rights to Filipinos, a certification from the relevant government office of their country stating that Filipinos are allowed to participate in their government procurement activities for the same item or product. - b) For the procurement of Infrastructure Projects: - i) PhilGEPS Certificate of Registration and membership in accordance with Section 8.5.2 of this IRR.
+For procurement to be performed overseas, it shall be subject to the Guidelines to be issued by the GPPB.(a) - ii) PCAB License and Registration, in case of JV;65 - iii) Statement of all Ongoing Government and Private Contracts; - iv) Statement of SLCC; - v) NFCC Computation; - vi) JVA, if applicable; - vii) Bid security in the prescribed form, amount and validity period; - viii)Project Requirements, which shall include the following: - (1) Organizational chart for the contract to be bid; - (2) List of contractor's personnel (e.g., Project Manager, Project Engineers, Materials Engineers, and Foremen), to be assigned to the contract to be bid, with their complete qualification and experience data; - (3) List of contractor's major equipment units, which are owned, leased, and/or under purchase agreements, supported by proof of ownership or certification of availability of equipment from the equipment lessor/vendor for the duration of the project, as the case may be; and

-$^{^{57}}$ As amended by GPPB Resolution No. 21-2017, dated 30 May 2017, published in the Philippine Daily Inquirer on 20 November 2017.
+65 As amended by GPPB Resolution No. 21-2017, dated 30 May 2017, published in the Philippine Daily Inquirer on 20 November 2017.